-On June 7, 2023, we entered into Amendment No. 1, or the Amendment, to the Sales Agreement with Jefferies, and we refer to the Sales Agreement as amended as the Amended Sales Agreement.
-In connection with the Amended Sales Agreement, we filed a new shelf registration statement on Form S-3, or the New Registration Statement, which upon effectiveness will provide for the issuance and sale of shares of our common stock having an aggregate offering price of up to \$100.0 million through or to Jefferies, which amount includes any unsold shares of our common stock previously available for sale under the Sales Agreement prior to the effectiveness of the New Registration Statement.
-The controlling provisions of the Amendment will become effective at the time the SEC declares the New Registration Statement effective.
-We plan to finance our future cash needs through public or private equity or debt offerings, including under the Amended Sales Agreement following the effectiveness of the New Registration Statement, BD Arrangements or a combination of these potential financing sources.
+In June 2023, we entered into Amendment No. 1, or the Amendment, to the Open Market Sales AgreementSM, or the Sales Agreement, with Jefferies LLC, or Jefferies, and we refer to the Sales Agreement as amended as the Amended Sales Agreement.
+As of September 30, 2023, up to \$100.0 million of the Company's common stock remained available to be sold through or to Jefferies under the Amended Sales Agreement, subject to conditions specified in the Amended Sales Agreement.
+We plan to finance our future cash needs through public or private equity or debt offerings, including under the Amended Sales Agreement, BD Arrangements or a combination of these potential financing sources.
 Additional capital may not be available in sufficient amounts, on reasonable terms or when we need it, if at all.

 Our ability to raise additional capital through public or private equity or debt offerings may be adversely impacted by worsening global economic conditions and the disruptions to, and volatility in, the credit and financial markets in the United States and worldwide, and in the biotechnology industry specifically.
-While the long-term economic impact of either the COVID-19 pandemic or the conflict between Russia and Ukraine is difficult to assess or predict, each of these events has caused significant disruptions to the global financial markets and contributed to a general global economic slowdown.
+While the long-term economic impact of either the COVID-19 pandemic or global geopolitical conflicts is difficult to assess or predict, each of these events has caused significant disruptions to the global financial markets and contributed to a general global economic slowdown.